stacks-network/stacks-core/changelog.d/README.md

 - changed defaults that alter node or signer behavior in a way operators must notice

-Breaking changes in public Rust APIs do not constitute breaking changes in the context of the changelog.
+Public Rust API changes alone do not warrant `breaking` entries in the context of this changelog.

 `breaking` entries are assembled into a dedicated **⚠️ Breaking Changes** section placed _first_ in the release's changelog section, ahead of Added /